-Another great China VPN that consistently works and offers great performance is VyprVPN.
+Another great China VPN that consistently works and offers reliable performance is VyprVPN.
 VyprVPN utilizes an advanced obfuscation method that they call the Chameleon protocol.
 This is a self-developed OpenVPN protocol that obfuscates all VPN traffic to look like regular HTTPS encryption.
 When you use the Chameleon protocol with the VyprVPN apps, you’ll be able to easily get through the Great Firewall.

-Another great aspect of VyprVPN is that they physically own every VPN sever in their network – in other words, no rented servers.
-This provides VyprVPN users with excellent security and also helps to ensure the best speeds.
+VyprVPN is also unique in that they physically own every VPN sever in their network – in other words, no rented servers.
+This provides VyprVPN users with excellent security and also helps to ensure the reliable speeds.
 VyprVPN recently updated their network infrastructure and I’ve found speeds and reliability to be good – see the VyprVPN review for test results.

-VyprVPN offers great apps for Windows, Mac OS, iOS, Android, and routers.
-All VyprVPN subscription plans come with a 30 day money-back guarantee – get the most savings with VyprVPN’s 68% off coupon here.
+VyprVPN offers custom apps for Windows, Mac OS, iOS, Android, and routers.
+All VyprVPN subscription plans come with a 30 day money-back guarantee – get the most savings with VyprVPN’s 25% off coupon here.

 How to use VyprVPN in China

 Here are step-by-step instructions for how to use VyprVPN in China:

-- Go to the VyprVPN website and sign up for a subscription – use this coupon to get the best savings.
+- Go to the VyprVPN website and sign up for a subscription.
 (If you are in China and the main website is blocked, go to the VyprVPN mirror site here.)

 - Download the VyprVPN apps for the devices you want to use.